 Steve Holder was born and raised in the northeastern corner of the great state of Tennessee.
 He was a member of the Boy Scouts of America.
 His first job was washing dishes in a small hometown restaurant called The Dutch Maid.
 He was paid 75 cents per hour.
 He later moved up in the world to Bob’s Car Wash and received a huge wage of $1 per hour.

 He is also a veteran who served in the 101st Airborne Division of the United States Army.
 He volunteered soon after turning 18 years of age, and went through basic training at Fort Knox, Kentucky and later transferred to Fort Campbell, which is on the border of Tennessee and Kentucky.

-He has done a lot with his ministry training over the years, including facilitating a Bible Study in a prison near his hometown, and writing an extensive Bible Correspondence Course with students all over the USA.
+He has done a lot with his ministry training over the years, including facilitating a Bible Study in a prison near his hometown, preaching and teaching at various churches, and writing an extensive Bible Correspondence Course with students all over the USA.

 Steve also holds a Certificate of Religious Counseling from the World Theological Seminary.

 He is an accomplished writer with three works of fiction and seven non-fiction titles to his credit.
 His most popular book is actually his autobiography called No One Walks Alone, where he chronicles his issues with depression, anxiety, and addiction.